-44.51.
-The Taiari catchment and the Waihora-Waipōuri wetland complex have significant longstanding wāhi tūpuna and mahika kai values for Kāi Tahu.
-The ability to sustain relationships with wahi tupuna and to pass on knowledge and practices relating to mahika kai is of critical importance for sustaining Kāi Tahu cultural identity.
+51. The Taiari catchment and the Waihora-Waipōuri wetland complex have significant longstanding wāhi tūpuna and mahika kai values for Kāi Tahu.
+The ability to sustain relationships with wāhi tupuna and to pass on knowledge and practices relating to mahika kai is of critical importance for sustaining Kāi Tahu cultural identity.

-45.52.
-The values of the Taiari and the Waihora-Waipōuri wetlands have been severely impacted by the history of land development, drainage and water quality degradation over the last century and a half.
+52. The values of the Taiari and the Waihora-Waipōuri wetlands have been severely impacted by the history of land development, drainage and water quality degradation over the last century and a half.
 However, mana whenua retain a vision for the restoration of the waterways and habitats to ensure the intergenerational connection to this traditional food store and tapuwae of our tūpuna is sustained.
-The Jobs for Nature Te Nukuroa o vision.
+The Jobs for Nature Te Nukuroa o Matamata project is a significant step forward for mana whenua towards realising this vision.

-Matamata project is a significant step forward for mana whenua towards realising this complex is in direct conflict with the objectives and mission of the Te Nukuroa o Matamata project and will make it more difficult to achieve the project's objectives.
+53. The continued discharge of treated wastewater into the Waihora-Waipōuri wetland complex is in direct conflict with the objectives and mission of the Te Nukuroa o Matamata project and will make it more difficult to achieve the project's objectives.